bryanlusse/poetrygen/README.md

 # Poetrygen
 Webapp that generates poems based on a seed string and a number of words.
 The webapp is made in Flask and uses fastai to predict text from  a previously generated deep learning model ([github](https://github.com/b-lusse/Deep_learning_interference)).
 [Render.com](https://render.com/) is used to deploy the app.

+The predictions are not the best, but can be quite funny at times.

 #### The app can be found at https://poetrygen.onrender.com/.